24 Jul 2019

-Where individuals have been deceived into relationships, the Chairman has stated that, when the true identity of an undercover officer is not restricted, the deceived individuals have a right to know the real name.
+Where individuals have been deceived into relationships, the Chairman has stated (PDF, 375KB) that, when the true identity of an undercover officer is not restricted, the deceived individuals have a right to know the real name.
 Should a deceived individual confirm they wish to know the unrestricted true identity of the officer who deceived them, the Inquiry provides the name to them with no terms of confidence applied.
 Wider publication of the true identity will take place in these cases by leaving the name un-redacted in documents when they are published or otherwise shared by the Inquiry.

 The directions, rulings and orders webpage on the Inquiry website contains copies of any restriction orders made.
 Copies of the open versions of the anonymity application are also on the website.